 - Trust motivates shares, it encourages genuine conversations, and it builds the confidence in your employees that you trust their judgment.
-A specialist employee advocacy tool can’t build that for you – it needs to come from within your brand before any further steps.
+A specialist employee advocacy tool can’t make that for you – it needs to come from within your brand before any further steps.

-- Freedom is closely tied with the previous point of trust: while you may want your employees to advocate for you and your brand, you have to recognise that you can’t force them to do so, and that’s ok.
+- Freedom is closely tied with the previous point of trust: while you may want your employees to advocate for you and your brand, you have to recognize that you can’t force them to do so, and that’s ok.
 One of the benefits of employee advocacy is that people will trust your employees more than they trust your brand, as long as your employees have the confidence to share your content freely, out of their own will.

 2) Set KPIs:

 So, what are your goals?
 What do you want your employees to advocate for?
 More importantly: what do you want your employees to share?
-Besides “spreading the word”, perhaps you want your employees to share your latest deals, or your upcoming products.
+Besides “spreading the word”, perhaps you want your employees to share your latest deals or your upcoming products.